 Which other services do we use to provide for and support our pupils/students?

 We ask for the expert advice from specific health services, the Advisory Teaching service, the Educational Psychology Service and other specialists.
 This advice will be carefully discussed and explained with the parents/carers so that they fully understand the nature of the support and feel that it is appropriate for their child.
 We would also involve the Education Inclusion Team to support children at risk of permanent exclusion, or SEN casework if the child had an EHCP, to work together to secure a more suitable placement for them.

 How do we arrange and support a transfer to another school/educational establishment?

 We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is as smooth as possible.
-If a child is moving to another school we will contact the school SENCo and ensure he/she knows about any special arrangements or support that needs to be put in place.
+If a child is moving to another school we will contact the school SENDCo and ensure he/she knows about any special arrangements or support that needs to be put in place.
 We will make sure that all records about the child are passed on as soon as possible.
 When moving classes in school, information will be passed on to the new class teacher in advance and a planning meeting will take place with the new teacher.
-All additional support plans and EHC plans will be shared with the new teacher and teaching assistants.
+All additional support plans and EHCPs will be shared with the new teacher and teaching assistants.